denisiglesiasgarcia/B760-DS3H-DDR4-unraid/README.md

 - Debug pcie 16x power saving problems
 - ~~Add new samsung SSD M2 cache~~
 - Add list of apps
+- Add motivation chapter
+- Add more information about what is C-States and this things

 ## Setup